vmware-tanzu-labs/yaml-overlay-tool/docs/index.md

 YAML Overlay Tool (Yot) is not a traditional text-based templating tool.
 Yot operates on structured YAML nodes.
 Yot is a YAML overlay or patching tool that primarily takes fragments of YAML configuration from within a declaritive specification to modify and manipulate an existing YAML configuration (manifest).

 Each overlay operation is performed with a JSONPath `query`, a desired `value`, and an `action`.
-If a JSONPath `query` returns no results, a desired value is either ignored (default behavior), or injected, (`onMissing`).
-It can also provide a specific path or set of paths (`injectPath`) to inject the value, if the initial JSONPath query was not a fully-qualified JSONPath (e.g. using wildcards in the JSONPath query).
+If a JSONPath `query` returns no results, a desired value is either ignored (default behavior), or injected (`onMissing`).
+Yot can also provide a specific path or set of paths (`injectPath`) to inject the value if the initial JSONPath query was not a fully-qualified JSONPath (e.g. using wildcards in the JSONPath query).

 # Table of contents